 - Tag along right ahead of any promoters

-- Drag rights on all promoter stock after X years from investment
+- Drag rights on all promoter stock after IV years from investment

 - Pre-emptive rights to maintain current level of shareholding

 - Limited rights to angels if there is an angel investor, he/she will only have the liquidation preference and anti-dilution rights

 - Board of Directors - IndiaQuotient – right to appoint 1 director

 - Merger, consolidation or sale of business

 - Sell transfer or grant any IP rights